Rêver means to dream

 What is J Rêve?

-J Rêve International cultivates creative game-changers globally by producing meaningful interdisciplinary arts projects and programming.
+J Rêve International cultivates creative game-changers globally by producing meaningful interdisciplinary educational programming, arts projects, audiovisual and literary communications.

-Vision: J Rêve International believes that visual and performing arts, creative education and global exchanges generate cross-cultural awareness while transforming lives and communities.
+Vision: J Rêve International believes that creative educational experiences, and global exchange cultivates greater being, thinking and doing while transforming schools, lives, and communities.

 Mission: J Rêve International fosters a dynamic culturally creative community wherein education, civic engagement, and leadership are hallmarks.
 We bring people together through the arts, and cultivate creative communities that support personal, professional and communal achievement within a global context.
-J Rêve International has serviced over 1000 artists, art enthusiasts, students, and educators with global exhibition, production, exchange, and educational programs.
+J Rêve International has services educators, artists, art enthusiasts, and students with global exhibition, production, exchange, and thematic programs.
 Our impact and reach grows each year.
 We uplift humanity through the arts.

 “Rêver is french for ‘to dream.’
 My creative team and I are proud dreamers, aspiring to enlighten, entertain and educate, simultaneously.
 Our goal is to bring people together through intercultural creative exposure.
 This pursuit informs all of the projects that we pursue.
 At the heart of creativity is peace and love.” – Jacqueline Cofield, Founder.